-Since the COVID-19 outbreak, mental health professionals of all disciplines have been struggling with keeping up with the changing rules/laws in each state related to providing mental health services via telehealth across state lines.
-This is particularly true for mental health professionals who work with college and university students, as many students are away from campus and might be in different states from where the university is located.
+Since the COVID-19 outbreak, mental health professionals of all disciplines have been struggling with keeping up with the changing rules/laws in each state related to providing mental health services via telehealth/telemedicine across state lines.
+This is particularly true for mental health and medical professionals who work with college and university students, as many students are away from campus and might be in different states from where the university is located.

-The information in this spreadsheet is intended to be a living document that will be updated as different states update their rules/laws.
+The information contained in this spreadsheet is intended to be a living document that will be updated as different states update their rules/laws.
 Please check back regularly so that you are using the most recent information.
-If you have information about a state that is not included in this spreadsheet, if you can help us fill in any information that is designated as unknowns, unclear, or that is blank, or if you are aware of inaccuracies in this spreadsheet, please reach out to email@example.com so that we may correct it.
+If you have information about a state that is not included in this spreadsheet, if you can help us fill in any information that is designated as unknown, unclear, or that is blank, or if you are aware of inaccuracies in this spreadsheet, please reach out to email@example.com so that we may correct it.

-The information provided in this spreadsheet was not compiled by individuals with any special knowledge about the rules or laws of any state and it is only meant to be used as a starting place in your independent determination about whether to proceed working with an existing or future client in another state.
+The information provided in this spreadsheet was not compiled by individuals with any special knowledge about the rules or laws of any state and it is only meant to be used as a starting place in your independent determination about whether to proceed working with an existing or future client/patient in another state.
 We recognize that each situation is unique, and no single resource, such as this spreadsheet, can provide definitive guidance.
 This spreadsheet should not be construed as giving any advice, granting permission, or encouraging the taking of any such action based on the information contained in this spreadsheet.
-Please consider consultation with your legal counsel to ensure that you are following the appropriate rules/laws of the state where your client resides.
+Please consider consultation with your legal counsel to ensure that you are following the appropriate rules/laws of the state where your client/patient resides.
 Some information in this spreadsheet could be outdated, inaccurate, and/or incomplete.
 We are not responsible for any decisions made based on the information that we provide, as this is only intended to be a repository of information.
 All decisions and judgements you make should be independently verified, and we are not responsible for any adverse outcomes based on your use of this information.
-This document does not and cannot waive the university’s sovereign immunity./span>
+This document does not and cannot waive the university’s sovereign immunity.

 Questions & answers